 Tinfish is (mostly)* Janet Clesse Hager.

-For more than 25 years, Janet Clesse Hager has been helping companies nationwide build better brands.
-She brings a broad spectrum of knowledge and experience to her work building brands.
+For more than 25 years, Janet has been helping organizations nationwide build brands that attract more of their favorite clients and customers.
+She brings a broad spectrum of knowledge and experience to her work.
 She laid down the foundational underpinnings at Cornell University, earning a Bachelor’s in Communication; the program focused on the psychology of communication and human perception.
-She cut her teeth in New York, Boston, and San Francisco working in marketing and design for a wide variety of companies — a nuclear waste facility, a trade publisher, an educational publisher, a big five accounting firm (when there were five), a public utility, and an advertising agency, among other places — before starting Tinfish Initiatives in 2001.
-She excels at taking in large amounts of seemingly disparate information, and distilling it all down into a solid strategy or brand identity.
+She cut her teeth in New York, Boston, and San Francisco, working in marketing and design for a wide variety of companies — a nuclear waste facility, a trade publisher, an educational publisher, a big five accounting firm (when there were five), a public utility, and an advertising agency, among other places — before starting Tinfish Initiatives in 2001.
+She excels at distilling large amounts of seemingly disparate information into a solid strategy, brand identity, visual presence, and communication plan.

-Janet is a dynamic and engaging speaker.
-She taught marketing at the Art Institute of Portland and presents regularly at conferences and workshops about branding.
+Janet is also a dynamic and engaging speaker.
+She taught marketing at the Art Institute of Portland for several years, and presents regularly at conferences and workshops about branding.

-Janet grew up in Buffalo, NY and she firmly believes that professional hockey should only be played in cities that get actual snow on a yearly basis.
+Having grown up in Buffalo, NY, Janet firmly believes that professional hockey should only be played in cities that get actual snow on a yearly basis.
 Her parents tricked her into attending Cornell (thankfully).
 She was a Boston driver before she moved to Boston, but living there made her a better Boston driver.
-She is a steadfast supporter of the zipper merge.
-Her instrument of choice until the age of 20 was the trumpet, but now she aspires to learn to play the drums and the hand pan.
-She writes haiku on a regular basis and believes in the power of creative thinking to set people free.
-All of which means she draws on a broad base of knowledge to do the voodoo that she does so well: build better brands.
+She is a steadfast supporter of the zipper merge, and believes in the power of creative thinking to set people free.

 * The bulk of what gets done at Tinfish is done by Janet.
 But no one knows everything (not even her!) and so she partners with experts when appropriate.